bushstas/classy-loader/README.md

   }
 }
 ```
-This variant only works for js files, so in your css files you still need to define local prefixes with special directives.
+Also you can define JS/CSS local prefixes with special directives.
 More about js/css directives see below.